MDG 5: improve maternal health

 Target 5.B.
 Achieve, by 2015, universal access to reproductive health

 Globally, an estimated 287 000 women died during pregnancy and childbirth in 2010, a decline of 47% from levels in 1990.
 Most of them died because they had no access to skilled routine and emergency care.
 Since 1990, some countries in Asia and Northern Africa have more than halved maternal mortality.

 There has also been progress in sub-Saharan Africa.
-But here, unlike in the developed world where a woman's life time risk of dying during or following pregnancy is 1 in 3800, the risk of maternal death is very high at 1 in 39.
+But here, unlike in the developed world where a woman's life time risk of dying during pregnancy and childbirth is 1 in 3800, the risk of maternal death is very high at 1 in 39.
 Increasing numbers of women are now seeking care during childbirth in health facilities and therefore it is important to ensure that quality of care provided is optimal.